 Redis uses a standard practice for its versioning: major.minor.patchlevel.
 An even minor marks a stable release, like 1.2, 2.0, 2.2, 2.4, 2.6, 2.8.Odd minors are used for unstable releases, for example 2.9.x releases are the unstable versions of what will be Redis 3.0 once stable.

 Redis 3.0 features support for Redis Cluster and important speed improvements under certain workloads.
 This is a developers preview and is not suitable for production environments.
-The next beta scheduled for 11 March 2014.
+The next beta is scheduled for 11 Aprli 2014.
 For the complete list of new features, please check the Release Notes.

 |2.6.17||Old||This is the newest Redis version replacing Redis 2.4.

 Redis 2.6 features support for Lua scripting, milliseconds precision expires, improved memory usage, unlimited number of clients, improved AOF generation, better performance, a number of new commands and features.
 For the complete list of new features, and the list of fixes contained in each 2.6 release, please check the Release Notes.